 Dosage Form: oral solution

-Lactulose is a synthetic disaccharide in solution form for oral administration.
-Each 15 mL of Lactulose Solution contains: 10 g Lactulose (and less than 1.6 g galactose, less than 1.2 g lactose, and 1.2 g or less of other sugars).
-Also contains FD&C Yellow No. 6, purified water, and flavoring.
-Sodium hydroxide used to adjust pH.
+Lactulose solution, USP is a synthetic disaccharide in solution form for oral administration.
+Each 15 mL of Lactulose solution contains: 10 g Lactulose (and less than 1.6 g galactose, less than 1.2 g lactose, and 1.2 g or less of other sugars).
+Also contains FD&C Blue No. 1, FD&C Yellow No. 6, flavoring and purified water.
+A minimal quantity of sodium hydroxide is used to adjust pH, when necessary.
 The pH range is 2.5 to 6.5.

-The chemical name for Lactulose is 4-0-β-D-galactopyranosyl-D-fructofuranose.
+The chemical name for Lactulose is 4-O-β-D-galactopyranosyl-D-fructofuranose.
 It has the following structural formula: